swimmath27/GameOfGames/README.md

 3. Run `pod install`.
  1. You may need to `gem install cocoapods`, try that if it doesn't work.
 4. Open GameOfGames.xcworkspace in Xcode.
-5. Select your iPhone in the toolbar at the top left (next to the play and stop buttons) for [GameOfGames > MyIphone]
+5. Select your iPhone in the toolbar at the top left (next to the play and stop buttons) for [GameOfGames > MyiPhone]
 6. Click the play button.
 7. Enjoy!